 SAS Online Training

 SAS (Statistical Analysis System) is a software suite for advanced analytics, business intelligence, data management, and predictive analytics.
-Training for SAS software is available to students, faculty and staff by creating a profile on in SAS Online E-learning for All.
+Training for SAS software is available to students, faculty and staff by creating a profile on in SAS Online E-learning for All – go to the Knowledge Base for the solution (you may need to sign in with your myNEU username and password).
 Once your e-Learning has been activated, visit support.sas.com/myelearn and log into your profile to access your training.
-Please email email@example.com if you have any questions.
+Please email firstname.lastname@example.org if you have any questions.